Fayum (fossil deposit): Geographical location

-The Fayum region covers an area of around 12,000 km^{2} and is located around 70 km southwest of Cairo west of the Nile in the middle of the Libyan Desert.
-The center is formed by the Fayum Basin, a depression area of about 1500 km^{2}.
+The Fayum region covers an area of around 12000 km2 and is located around 70 km southwest of Cairo, situated west of the Nile and in the middle of the Libyan Desert.
+The center is formed by the Fayum Basin, a depression area of about 1500 km2.
 It has a triangular shape with the tip pointing south.
 The central town is Faiyum, which is also the capital of the Faiyum Governorate.
-In the north of the basin lies the approximately 230 km^{2} large Lake Qarun, a drainless lake, which has a length of 40 km from northeast to southwest with an average depth of around 5 m and a maximum of 7.5 m.
+In the north of the basin lies the approximately 230 km2 large Lake Qarun, a drainless lake, which has a length of 40 km from northeast to southwest, an average depth of around 5 m and a maximum depth of 7.5 m.
 The island of Geziret el-Qorn rises out of the water as a single land mass.
 Lake Qarun (German for "Lake of Horns", after the two pointed peninsulas that reach into the lake from the north) is the largest lake in northern Africa, but it is only the remnant of an even larger lake.
 This existed in the prehistoric and historic past and is known as Lake Moeris.
 The depression descends from south to north.
-While the central town of al-Fayyūm is still around 24 m above sea level, the water surface of Lake Qarun is around 45 m below sea level.
+While the central town of al-Fayyūm is around 24 m above sea level, the water surface of Lake Qarun is around 45 m below sea level.
 The entire Fayum basin is used for agriculture, with two water collectors (El Bats in the east and El Wadi in the west) draining the excess water into Lake Qarun.

 The surroundings of the Fayum Basin consist largely of desert-like terrain.
 In the east, a 5 to 12 km wide ridge separates the depression from the Nile Valley, its upper edge is about 30 to 90 m above sea level.
-These marginal mountains show an approximately 1.5 km wide breakthrough through which the Bahr Yussef also runs.
+These marginal mountains show an approximately 1.5 km wide breakthrough, through which the Bahr Yussef also runs.
 The canal connects the Nile with the Fayum depression over a length of 270 km.
 It ends at al-Fayyūm and branches out here into numerous small branches.